The $D_{\hslash}$-module mirror conjecture for flag varieties: Non-abelian shift operators

 It is not difficult to see that the arguments in \textit{op. cit.} for completing the above steps work in the current settings.
-The only extra thing is to show that each $f_{\ag,\wl}$ is also $\gm$-equivariant.
-But this is automatic for the morphism chosen in the proof of \cite[Lemma 2.4]{me1} because it satisfies the property that every algebraic group action on $\ol{\mathcal{B}\cdot t^{w(\lambda)}}$ lifts to an algebraic group action on $\G_{\wl}$. \end{proof}
+The only extra task is to show that the chosen $f_{\ag,\wl}$ is also $\gm$-equivariant.
+But this is automatic because it satisfies the property that every algebraic group action on $\ol{\mathcal{B}\cdot t^{w(\lambda)}}$ lifts to an algebraic group action on $\G_{\wl}$. \end{proof}

 \begin{corollary} The map

 defined by extension of scalars is surjective. $\square$ \end{corollary}